vrockz747/lc3-vm/readme.md

 ## LC3-Virtual Machine

-A Emulator for the LC3 Architecture, which can run any program designed for the lc3-computer.
+An Emulator for the LC3 Architecture, which can run any program designed for the lc3-computer.

-### Resources/Reference Used:
+### Resources/Reference:

 [Write your Own Virtual Machine](https://www.jmeiners.com/lc3-vm/) ( Guide to lc3 )
 [lc3tools](https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html) ( Simulator, Assembler etc for lc3 )